 With all its museums, Vienna hosts numerous exhibitions at any one time.
 But, now and then, a couple stand out from the crowd.
 And those top exhibitions often appear later in the year.

-- The Kunsthistorisches Museum gives us Rembrandt and Hoogstraten
+- The Kunsthistorisches Museum gives us the gift of Rembrandt and Hoogstraten

-- The Albertina teases us with the prospect of Marc Chagall
+- The Albertina treats us to the prospect of Marc Chagall

 - The Bank Austria Kunstforum Wien spoils us with Paul Gauguin

-- The Albertina also brings Egon Schiele’s lost works back to life in a special exhibition, offers up the photorealistic works of Robert Longo, and (from November 8th) presents highlights from the Othmar Huber Collection
+- The Albertina also brings Egon Schiele’s lost works back to life in Adrian Ghenie’s special exhibition, offers up the monumental charcoal drawings of Robert Longo, and starts a Jim Dine exhibition from November 8th

-- Explore art offering a particularly multisensory experience with the Heidi Horten Collection‘s Light, Sound and Senses exhibition
+- Explore art offering a particularly multisensory experience with the Heidi Horten Collection’s Light Sound Senses exhibition

 - The Leopold Museum has two notable special exhibitions for us.
 One around Rudolf Wacker and New Objectivity.
 And the other (from November 13th) on the Backhausen company and the Wiener Moderne

-- The Wien Museum MUSA has an intriguing exhibition revealing the challenges and practicalities of managing and displaying a contemporary art collection
+- The Wien Museum MUSA has the intriguing Sold! exhibition revealing the challenges and practicalities of managing and displaying a contemporary art collection, with new purchases also on display

 - The parent Wien Museum goes historical, cultural and seasonal with an exploration of Winter in Vienna

-- Among the MAK‘s many exhibitions: the best of recent Austrian design and (from November 6th) a look at current trends in fashion and photography
+- Among the MAK‘s many exhibitions: the best of recent Austrian design and a look at the output of the iconic Auböck design workshop

 - Lower Belvedere has Austria’s first solo exhibition for the Finnish artist Akseli Gallen-Kallela (1865-1931) but also a solo exhibition for the contemporary Ghanaian painter Amoako Boafo

-- Get musical with the National Library’s special exhibition around the life and music of Anton Bruckner (who celebrates his 200th birthday in 2024)
+- Get musical with the National Library’s special exhibition around the life and music of Anton Bruckner (who celebrates his 200th birthday in 2024). or the Haus der Musik‘s small exhibition on Arnold Schoenberg

-- Staying with Austrian celebrities, the Literature Museum honours the acclaimed poet, Friederike Mayröcker
+- Remaining with Austrian celebrities, the Literature Museum honours the acclaimed poet, Friederike Mayröcker

 - Finally, the Jewish Museum looks at the legacy of the Holocaust, particularly from the viewpoint of the third post-Shoah generation.
 From November 6th, the museum also gives the Jewish perspective on Angst (fear)

-- Bonus 1: the Photo+Adventure fair and festival (November 9th and 10th) is big on travel photography, for example, which means lots of photo exhibitions from top photographers covering various locations and/or themes.
+- Bonus 2: the Photo+Adventure fair and festival (November 9th and 10th) is big on travel photography, for example, which means lots of photo exhibitions from top photographers covering various locations and/or themes

-- Bonus 2: the ROTLICHT festival (November 15th to 25th) celebrates analogue photography with exhibitions and an event programme.
+- Bonus 3: the ROTLICHT festival (November 15th to 24th) celebrates analogue photography with exhibitions and an event programme

 Watch the stars

-(Just one entrance to the huge Messe Wien complex; press photo © Reed Exhibitions / G. Szuklits)
+(Just one entrance to the huge Messe Wien complex that hosts Comic Con; press photo © Reed Exhibitions / G. Szuklits)

-Jonathan Frakes, for example, appeared last time out, along with the likes of David Anders, Andrzej Sapkowski, and John Ross Bowie.
+Jonathan Frakes, for example, appeared last time out.
 Read about my 2023 Comic Con experience.

-As well as the film, book and TV stars, the event also features numerous professional artists, illustrators, screen voices, and cosplayers.
+As well as the film and TV stars, the event also features numerous professional authors, artists, illustrators, screen voices, and cosplayers.
 And huge exhibitor, merchandise and art halls, a Star Wars parade, and heaps more.

 Pretty things